n8v/jquery.reloadify/README.md

 Caveman reloadification.

 [Shortening the iteration](http://vimeo.com/36579366) is my favorite optimization of my workflow.
-[LiveReload](http://livereload.com/) is all amazing and everything but it makes assumptions like about things being reasonably modern and non-horrible.
+[LiveReload](http://livereload.com/) is all amazing and everything but it makes assumptions like about things being reasonably modern and non-horrible and having websockets and having control of the outer HTML and actual files changing and so on.

 This here, you give it a URL to poll, and when it sees that URL change, it will reload the whole entire page.
 Making that URL change is left as an exercise for the reader.